-Of course, the cost to build a house in Kentucky depends on several factors, particularly location.
-Building a house in Louisville, Lexington, or Bowling Green, the three largest cities in the commonwealth, typically costs more than building a house in a rural area because land and labor are more expensive in urban locations.
+Of course, the cost to build a house in Kentucky depends on several factors, particularly the affordability of the city where the home is being built.
+For example, building a house in Louisville, Lexington, or Bowling Green, the three largest cities in the commonwealth, typically costs more than building a house in a rural area because land and labor are more expensive in urban locations.
 Approximately half of the counties in Kentucky are rural.

 The price you’ll pay to build a house in Kentucky also depends on the size and style of the house and the materials you choose.